 Role Model Detail Page.
-In addition to learning the day-to-day practical aspects of a career, girls in your group will gain valuable insights and life advice as each role model shares her journey.
+In addition to learning the day-to-day practical aspects of a career, your students will gain valuable insights and life advice as each role model shares her journey.
 What skills from her childhood does she still rely on today?
 What is a typical day like?
 How does she overcome obstacles?
 Who are her heroes?
 What is her one peice of advice?